zeek/zeek/scripts/base/protocols/conn/main.zeek.rst

          's' can be recorded multiple times for either direction if the associated sequence number differs from the last-seen packet of the same flag type.
-         'c', 't' and 'w' are recorded in a logarithmic fashion: the second instance represents that the event was seen (at least) 10 times; the third instance, 100 times; etc.
+         'c', 'g', 't' and 'w' are recorded in a logarithmic fashion: the second instance represents that the event was seen (at least) 10 times; the third instance, 100 times; etc.